 Why do we write Career Episodes in the CDR?

-Engineers Australia sees Career Episode writing as a chance for the visa applicants to showcase that they do possess the knowledge and skills necessary for the occupation category they have nominated for immigration – be it of the associate, technologist, or professional engineer level.
+Engineers Australia sees Career Episode report as a chance for the visa applicants to showcase that they do possess the knowledge and skills necessary for the occupation category they have nominated for immigration – be it of the associate, technologist, or professional engineer level.

-A Career Episode report is NOT about:
+A Career Episode Report for Engineers Australia is NOT about:

 - Your Company’s achievements and projects,